 The system is being sold without storage for about $16,900, and about $22,000 with storage, notes Swatek.
 The U.S. launch will not include models with storage capability, but they are expected to follow soon.
 The POP-e version includes an electric vehicle charging station that can provide up to 22 kW.

-The cost of the PV is between $3.50 and $4.00 per kWh, Swatek reckons.
-Since the panels flex during deployment to 78 degrees of inclination, they also are self-cleaning as they fold up to a stack at night.
+The cost of the solar PV produced by the Smartflower is between $3.50 and $4.00 per kWh, Swatek reckons.
+Since the panels flex during deployment to 78 degrees of inclination, they are also self-cleaning as they fold up to a stack at night.
 The tracking system yields higher energy production than roof-top solutions during the critical 5:00 PM to 8:00 PM period when utility rates typically are at their highest.

 The system includes a warranty of 25 years on the panels, 10 years on the inverter and two years on the remainder of the product, with an optional three-year extension, says Swatek.
 The system is designed to last 25 years.